ivansurif/az_storage_queue_monitor/slack_stalker/README.md

 #### Dynamics
 - The function receives the name of the queue to write to as a parameter in the `data` object.
 - It checks if the queue exists.
-- If it doesn't, it attempts to create it.